 When students repeat a course, the latest grade earned will be used in calculating grade point average.
 However, all enrollments and grades earned will appear on the transcript.
-Students must have authorization from a counselor or advisor before a third enrollment in the same course.
+Students must have authorization from an advisor before a third enrollment in the same course.